wellingtonollv/fullstack-assessment/README.md

 ### 1. Production Mode — pre-built images (`start`)

-Use this mode if you just want to run the application quickly using pre-built Docker images.
+Use this mode if you just want to run the application using pre-built Docker images.

 ```bash
 npm run start